-In the above, the model components such as Sets, Parameters (data), Variables and Equations are specified in a fixed order using a fairly rigid syntax.
-The text in small letters represents optional comments.
+Figure 5 gives a complete formulation of the farmer's problem in the syntax of GAMS.
+In GAMS, the model components such as Sets, Scalars, Parameters, Variables and Equations are specified in a fixed order using a fairly rigid syntax.
+In the figure, the text in small letters contains optional comments.
 The meaning of the problem statement should be clear to any one versed in management science.
 In fact, this is a major advantage of algebraic notation as an external representation scheme.
-In addition, algebraic statements are nonprocedural, compact (not labor-intensive) and easily parsed by a computer.
 Most importantly, they provide the potential for both model-data and model-algorithm independence.
 In the case of GAMS, these advantages are somewhat nullified because the data values and algorithm type are compiled with the model statement.
 It would be advantageous to support the input of data values as a separate process so that the same model can be run with different data instances.